sheinasim/HiFiAdapterFilt/README.md

 If no arguments are provided, the script will run on all .bam files in the working directory.

+### Citation

-### If this script is useful to you, please cite the following in your publication:
+If this script is useful to you, please cite the following in your publication:

 ```
 @software{HiFiAdapterFilt,